serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 Given the intersection of serverless and big data, there have been a few questions on everyone's mind:

 1) How can we build low latency APIs to server these complex, high dimensional and big datasets which can scale on demand?
-2) Can we fire single query which can construct a nested response from multiple data sources?
+2) Using a single query, can we construct a nested response from multiple data sources?
-3) Is there an easy way to secure the endpoint, paginate through the data, aggregate the results at scale and what not?
+3) Can we build an endpoint which can securely aggregate and paginate through data, easily and with high performance?
-4) Can we pay per query execution rather than running fleet of servers?
+4) And is there a way we can do all of that at scale, paying only for each query execution, and not for idle CPU time on a fleet of servers?

 The answer for us ended up largely being GraphQL.